R4MT3CH/BikeSharingDemand-MLProject/report-template.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-Features like season and weather are categorical variables.\n Bike rental counts for feature season intuitively makes sense as the counts are highest for 0: Spring and lowest for 3: Winter\n
+Features like season and weather are categorical variables.

+Bike rental counts for feature season intuitively makes sense as the counts are highest for 0: Spring and lowest for 3: Winter

-Predictors like holiday and workingday are one-hot encoded columns with values 0 and 1.\n datetime histogram illustrates datetime feature, showing randomness as they represent timestamps\n features like temp, atemp, humidity and windspeed depicts normal distribution. windspeed shows a slightly 'positively-skewed distribution'.\n casual and registered independent feature histogram plots are ignored as they are invalid for our analysis, since they are absent in the test dataset.\n
+Predictors like holiday and workingday are one-hot encoded columns with values 0 and 1.

+datetime histogram illustrates datetime feature, showing randomness as they represent timestamps

+features like temp, atemp, humidity and windspeed depicts normal distribution. windspeed shows a slightly 'positively-skewed distribution'.

+casual and registered independent feature histogram plots are ignored as they are invalid for our analysis, since they are absent in the test dataset.

 Variation is seen on hourly basis.
 So splitting the 'datetime' feature into year, month, day (dayofweek) and hour respectively.